devmynd/drip/README.md

 A lightweight dependency injection framework for Swift, inspired by Dagger.
 Helps you disentangle your codebase--don't write a `sharedInstance` method ever again.

 Dependencies are served through containers comprised primarily of two types: `Components` and `Modules`.
-At a high level, a `Module` provides specific dependencies, and a `Component` contains a set of `Modules` and constrains their scope.
+At a high level, a `Module` provides specific dependencies, and a `Component` both contains a set of `Modules` and constrains their scope.

-### TODO
-- [x] Backfill tests
-- [x] Build examples for readme
-- [x] Add ability to override dependencies at the component-level
-- [x] Custom generators
-- [x] Dependency registration by abitrary keys (resolve type overlaps)
-- [ ] Support for genericizing modules

 ### Modules